 Yet, despite its visible nature, clean water and sustainability advocates have struggled to truly capitalize on the potential provided by such a compelling threat.
 With busy staff and a variety of issues to track, most organizations focus on toxic algae only when outbreaks happen.
-As a result, news coverage tends to focus on outbreaks as on-off events—not part of a larger systemic problem.
+As a result, news coverage tends to focus on outbreaks as one-off events — not part of a larger systemic problem.
 Resource Media has sought to change that by equipping advocates with tools and templates to organize their own communications strategies and keep toxic algae top of mind before summer outbreaks happen.

 With the right focus and engagement, toxic algae has the potential to galvanize attention to water pollution from unsustainable agricultural practices.
 But doing so will require dedicated attention and coordination by many advocacy organizations.
 The Toxic Algae Hub is one important step toward greater coordination and collaboration.

 We’re hoping to continue to expand the hub in 2020 as we head toward warmer weather and more health, recreational and economic disruptions from toxic algae.
-If you’d like to join the Hub or learn more about how to support this effort, contact Rachele Huennekkens at firstname.lastname@example.org.
-Even though it’s only January, the season of green slime—and the public engagement opportunity these visible and visceral events provide—are just a few months away.
+If you’d like to join the Hub or learn more about how to support this effort, contact Rachele Huennekkens at email@example.com.
+The season of green slime, and the public engagement opportunity these visible and visceral events provide, are just a few months away.

 — Sian Wu, Managing Director